dips-21/my_practice/SpringBoot_READ.md

 Controller - Controller acts on both model and view.
 It controls the data flow into model object and updates the view whenever data changes.
 It keeps view and model separate.

+This is simply a specialization of the @Component class, which allows us to auto-detect implementation classes through the classpath scanning.
+We use @Controller in combination with a @RequestMapping annotation for request handling methods.

 Transaction management
 =============================
+Transaction management [1, 2] refers to the tasks of processing multiple transactions issued by various clients of a database server in such a way that the ACID contract can be fulfilled, that is, the properties of atomicity, consistency preservation, isolation, and durability of each individual transaction can be .

+REST CONTROLLER:-
+RestController is a Spring annotation that is used to build REST API in a declarative way.
+RestController annotation is applied to a class to mark it as a request handler, and Spring will do the building and provide the RESTful web service at runtime.

+Session:-
+Session management is the process of securely handling multiple requests to a web-based application or service from a single user or entity.

+SESSION MANAGEMENT:-
+Spring Session provides an API and implementations for managing a user's session information .